clrogon/PowerShell/ShowBalloonTips/README.md

 # Show Balloon Tip Script
+## Deprecation Notice
+This script is deprecated.
+Balloon tip notifications are not recommended on modern Windows versions.
+Migration path: use Show-Notification.ps1 for modern toast notifications with templates, scheduling, and user preferences.
+See Show-Notification/README.md for details and usage.
 ## Description
 ShowBalloonTip.ps1 is a fun PowerShell script that displays a balloon tip in the system tray.
 Balloon tips are a great way to display non-intrusive notifications to users.
 This script can be used to learn how to create and use balloon tips in your own scripts.